Nomadic Space Lab

 red and blue wooden chairs on brown wooden floor

-Decentralised governance empowers citizens to reconfigure kinetic, responsive urban spaces.
+Decentralised governance empowers citizens to reconfigure responsive urban spaces.

-Living Labs grant citizens temporary agency to prototype adaptive environments.
+Living Lab grants citizens temporary agency to test adaptive environments.

 Join Our Research